-Ask users for Telephone numbers
+Ask users for Phone numbers

 This guidance is for government teams that build online services.
 To find information and services for the public, go to GOV.UK.